-- 3.8.1.
-BS5837:2012 section 6.2.1. states: 'All trees that are being retained on site should be protected by barriers and/or ground protection (see 5.5) before any materials or machinery are brought onto the site, and before any demolition, development or stripping of soil commences.
-The specification for this fencing shall comprise of Heras type panels on 'boots', well braced by attachment to scaffold pole uprights driven firmly into the ground.
+3.8.1.
+BS5837:2012 section 6.2.1. states: "All trees that are being retained on site should be protected by barriers and/or ground protection (see 5.5) before any materials or machinery are brought onto the site, and before any demolition, development or stripping of soil commences".

+3.8.2.
+Following comments received from Horsham District Council's Tree Officer, RPAs of retained trees T4, T19, T31 and T34 have been amended to reflect an equivalent area of their standard RPA outside of existing hard surfacing.
+This results in a larger area within the development area requiring consideration of adequate protection and mitigation requirements.

+3.8.3.
+The specification for protective fencing onsite shall comprise of Heras type panels in 'boots', well braced by attachment to scaffold pole uprights driven firmly into the ground.
 Where all activity can be excluded from the RPA, vertical barriers should be erected to create a construction exclusion zone.

+3.8.4.
+Fencing has been specified with a minimum 0.5m offset from surfacing and excavation footprints to allow for working room.
+A minimum 1.5m offset has been allowed adjacent to buildings to facilitate scaffold erection and working room.

-Where, due to site constraints, construction activity cannot be fully or permanently excluded in this manner from all or part of a tree's RPA, appropriate ground protection should be installed (see 6.2.3).'
-As such, protection for all retained trees is shown on the Tree Protection Plan according to this specification. - 3.8.2.
-A secondary location of fencing has been shown on the Tree Protection Plan.
-This must only be applied immediately prior to the associated works.
-In instances where new hard surfacing is applied within the RPA, this will act as ground protection, leaving the fencing within its secondary location.
+3.8.5.
+Where, due to site constraints, construction activity cannot be fully or permanently excluded in this manner from all or part of a tree's RPA, appropriate ground protection should be installed (see BS5837:2012, section 6.2.3.2).

+3.8.6.
+As such, protection for all retained trees is shown on the Tree Protection Plan according to this specification.

+3.8.7.
+A temporary location of fencing has been shown on the Tree Protection Plan.
+This fencing alignment is to be erected accurately as shown on the Tree Protection Plan at the start of the development must only be re-aligned to the Primary fencing alignment immediately prior to the commencement of the associated surfacing or excavation works.

+3.8.8.
+In instances where new hard surfacing is applied within retained RPAs, this will act as adequate ground protection for the remaining duration of the development, leaving the fencing in its primary location.